ES-Alexander/serial-visualisation/README.md

 ### To run:
 1. download and install Python 3 if not already installed (select add to PATH)
 2. windows users: open command prompt (e.g. press windows key, type cmd, press enter), Mac users: open terminal
-3. type `pip install serial-visualisation` (only have to do this once at the start of your session, and probably only once per computer) - this step may cause issues if python and/or pip are not in your PATH.
+3. type `pip install --upgrade serial-visualisation` (only have to do this once at the start of your session, and probably only once per computer) - this step may cause issues if python and/or pip are not in your PATH.
 Google 'add pip to path' for a solution.
 Users with multiple Python installs may need to use pip3 instead of pip.
 4. make sure your Arduino software on the computer isn't using the serial port (only one program can access it at once, so program the Arduino normally, and then just don't open the serial plotter or monitor, and run this instead)
 5. run using `python -m serial_grid.serial_grid` (or `python3` on a Mac)
 6. answer the questions, and optionally save your settings